 5. Explore fairy-tale landscapes in Bavaria

 The deep forests, remote valleys and soaring peaks of Germany sparked the treasured folk stories collected by the Brothers Grimm.
 Thankfully, the reality of these landscapes is much sunnier, with wooden chalets instead of gingerbread houses and fine dining menus replacing trails of breadcrumbs.
-Base yourself at a Bavarian retreat such as Alpenhof Murnau for days of hiking and sailing in luxury style.

 6. Go wine tasting in Deidesheim